ZaidHani/Smart-Home-Advisor/README.md

 ![Data Warehouse Schema](https://github.com/ZaidHani/Smart-Home-Advisor/blob/main/images/data%20warehouse%20postgre.jpg)

 ### Machine Learning Model
+PyCaret is an automated machine-learning framework that constructs numerous data pipelines and identifies the model with the highest efficiency.

 ### FastAPI
+The web app is composed of 4 pages:
++ Home Page: Overview of the project
++ Models Page: Predict property prices
++ Dashboard Page: Visualize insights and trends
++ Chatbot Page: Interact with a RAG chatbot

 ### Conclusion
 Smart Home Advisor is a data science project that handles the properties market and provides a web app to help users buy properties and discover the housing market trends.